Thule Box Lift Garage Storage Lift System

 You can do this with a stud finder, or if you have a garage door opener check how it’s mounted, for sure it’s on studs.
 The basic idea is the weight needs to be anchored into the studs, even if it’s not meant to someday it will be lifted fully loaded and you want a secure anchor.

 You can use two by fours cut to 5 feet to allow placement into three of the studs spread out to 48″ with 6″ overlap on each side.
 I would suggest using two screws in the center (lag) and getting a good secure mount with one near each end of the wood.

 The MultiLift middle rod is at a distance of 47.25″ (or 1200mm in the UK ;-).
 With 48 inches you should have some space to spare.
 Get two ten footers and cut them in half.

-Thule box lift instructions suggests you make the distance between the your back 2×4 and your front 2×4 equal to 1/2 the length of your car box.
+Thule box lift instructions suggest you make the distance between your back 2×4 and your front 2×4 equal to 1/2 the length of your car box.
 But a much better guide is to make their length equal to the length that your car box attaches to your car.
-Because of how pulley leverage works, this will insure you the easiest effort to lift!
+Because of how pulley leverage works, this will ensure you the easiest effort to lift!

 This should allow you to hang the rope straight down (getting the best leverage) and catch the anchors on the box.
 This way, the box won’t slide anywhere.